 In the event of a school crisis, Holy Ghost Catholic School will cooperate with civil authorities.
-Parents will be called.
+Parents will be contacted.
 For the safety of everyone, do not come to the school.
-Wait for a phone call.
+Wait for the school to contact you.

 10.4 Surveillance Cameras